Metropolitan District Homeowners’ Rights Task Force

 Why Metropolitan Districts?

-by rightisright, about 1 year ago
+by rightisright, over 2 years ago

 Metro districts are out of control.
 They are a continued revenue stream for Managing Attorneys.